mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 = Project plan
 == Aims of the project
-#TODO("this needs an overhaul based on our latest meetings with John and Janet")

 This thesis is governed by two overarching aims:

 - To design a C++ plugin for the Yosys synthesis tool that, when presented with any Yosys-compatible